Multipartite Embezzlement of Entanglement: Monopartite and bipartite embezzling families

 \subsection{A simpler Leung-Toner-Watrous embezzling family}

 In section~\ref{sec:LTW}, we showed that one can take the limit of the LTW construction to obtain a multipartite, universal embezzler.
 One obvious disadvantage of the construction is its `inefficiency': Tensoring $\eps$-covers of high-dimensional unit balls seems too wasteful in terms of Hilbert space dimension.
 Here, we consider a simpler version of the LTW family in the monopartite setting and show that it yields a universal monopartite embezzler.
 Via purification, the construction naturally yields a universal embezzler for \emph{bipartite} entanglement.
+One way to quantify the efficiency of an embezzling family of states on finite spin chains is in terms of the asymptotic scaling of the circuit complexity.
+This is considered in \cite{schwartzman_complexity_2024}, where the author proves a lower bound on the complexity of all embezzling families.

-Instead of relying on abstract arguments, we will directly compute the \emph{asymptotic ratio set} $r_\infty(\M)$ of the resulting von Neumann algebra, which coincides with the \emph{Connes invariant} $S(\M)$.
-By showing that $r_\infty(\M)=\RR_+$, it follows that $\M$ has type III$_1$ \cite{araki1968factors}.
+In this subsection, we do two things: We note a simpler version of the LTW family, which is defined in the same way as the LTW family but only takes maximally entangled states.
+Moreover, we give direct proof of the claim that the limiting system is of type $\III_1$ by directly computing the \emph{asymptotic ratio set} $r_\infty(\M)$ of the resulting von Neumann algebra.

 Given two states $\psi,\varphi$ on a $d$-dimensional quantum system, i.e., on $M_{d}(\CC)$, we can construct an approximate (within an error $\tfrac{1}{n-1}$) catalyst $\omega^{(n)}_{d}$ that facilitates the transition from $\psi$ to $\varphi$ by